DataDog/documentation/content/en/account_management/guide/usage-attribution-migration.md

 In the v2 API, usage is returned with integer precision.
 Example:
 `"container_usage": 55`

-It is not possible to convert from the integer values to the decimal values, but the integer values will be the rounded values of the decimal values.
+It is not possible to convert from the integer values to the decimal values.
+The integer values are the rounded decimal values.

 #### Handling of child orgs

-In the v1 API, the file only contains data for the tag configuration set on the parent org.
-This includes any child orgs of the parent because tag configurations are also applied to child orgs.
+In the v1 API, the file contains only data for the tag configuration set on the parent org.
+This includes any child orgs of the parent, because tag configurations are also applied to child orgs.

-In the v2 API, if the parameter `include_descendants=true` is supplied (this is the default) then the response will contain data for the parent org and all children of the parent.
-This will include all data from tag configurations inherited from the parent org to the child orgs, but will also include any tag configurations set directly on those children.
+In the v2 API, if the parameter `include_descendants=true` is supplied (this is the default), the response contains data for the parent org and all children of the parent.
+This includes all data from tag configurations inherited from the parent org to the child orgs, and also includes any tag configurations set directly on those child orgs.
 The origin of a given tag configuration can be discerned from the `tag_config_source` field.

-In the v2 API, if the parameter `include_descendants=true` is supplied (this is the default) then the response will contain data for the parent org and all children of the parent.
-This will include all data from tag configurations inherited from the parent org to the child orgs, but will also include any tag configurations set directly on those
+In the v2 API, if the parameter `include_descendants=true` is supplied (this is the default), the response contains data for the parent org and all children of the parent.
+This includes all data from tag configurations inherited from the parent org to the child orgs, and also includes any tag configurations set directly on those child orgs.

 #### Serverless Monitoring Usage

-In the v1 API, usage for serverless monitoring is under the names:
+In the v1 API, usage for serverless monitoring uses the names:

 * `lambda_functions_usage`
 * `lambda_functions_percentage`
 * `lambda_invocations_usage`
 * `lambda_invocations_percentage`

-In the v2 API, usage for serverless monitoring is under the names:
+In the v2 API, usage for serverless monitoring uses the names:

 * `functions_usage`
 * `functions_percentage`
 * `invocations_usage`
 * `invocations_percentage`

-In order to migrate to the v2 API, look for serverless monitoring usage under these new field names.
-These fields represent the same product usage.
-The difference is just a field renaming.
+In order to migrate to the v2 API, look for serverless monitoring usage under the updated field names.
+These usage types are functionally equivalent; the only difference is the new field name.

 ## Further Reading

 {{< partial name="whats-next/whats-next.html" >}}

-[1]: /agent/
+[1]: /api/latest/usage-metering/#get-usage-attribution
-[2]: /agent/docker/
+[2]: /api/latest/usage-metering/#get-the-list-of-available-daily-custom-reports
-[3]: /agent/basic_agent_usage/windows/
+[3]: /api/latest/usage-metering/#get-specified-daily-custom-reports
+[4]: /api/latest/usage-metering/#get-the-list-of-available-monthly-custom-reports
+[5]: /api/latest/usage-metering/#get-specified-monthly-custom-reports
+[6]: /api/latest/usage-metering/#get-usage-attribution
+[7]: /api/latest/usage-metering/#get-monthly-usage-attribution
+[8]: /api/latest/usage-metering/#get-hourly-usage-attribution